soufianehmiad/Cloudflare-DDNS-Update/README.md

    [Service]
    Type=simple
-   ExecStart=/bin/bash /path/to/Cloudflare-DDNS-Update/ddns-update.sh
+   ExecStart=/bin/bash /path/to/Cloudflare-DDNS-Update/cloudflare-ddns-update.sh
    Restart=always

    [Install]
    WantedBy=multi-user.target
    ```
-   Replace `/path/to/Cloudflare-DDNS-Update/ddns-update.sh` with the actual path to your `ddns-update.sh` script.
+   Replace `/path/to/Cloudflare-DDNS-Update/cloudflare-ddns-update.sh` with the actual path to your `cloudflare-ddns-update.sh` script.

 7. Save and close the file.
 8. Reload systemd to apply changes: